Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

-    | **????????**
-    | You can choose to deal no damage with an attack to apply a debuff to an enemy which reduces accuracy.
-This move uses a flat success threshold of 2 rather than being defended against.
-Similar to Starfinder harrying fire.
-Heavy WIP?
-    | The feature gains the ability to also reduce defense.
-Only one of the two effects may be applied per turn.
-    | TODO.
-PROBABLY REMOVE OR TURN INTO WEAPON ARTS.

     | **Perfect Reflex**
     | You do not trigger attacks of opportunity when making ranged/thrown attacks.
-When adjacent to an enemy, you also gain +1 reroll to attack rolls with any ranged/thrown weapon against that enemy.

 --------